fluid-systems/SOFIRpy/docs/rdm.rst

 In cases where the operating system differs from the one in which the run was initially executed, simulating the model classes and the FMUs could fail.

+If a rerun of the simulation was successful all the metadata of the run will be updated.